MaxSSD/OpenAI-GUI/README.md

 | Delete                    | Delete text                                        |

-# Commandline Mode
+# Use ase
-Projects can be created with the GUI then loaded from the commandline for easy automation of GPT3 model prompt queries.
+Prompt can be input into the GUI then loaded for easy automation of GPT3 model queries to text files on desktop.

 ## Example/test command
 Give 10 ideas for python automation implementations.

 # Developer Information
-## Known Working Versions of Dependencies
+## Known Working Versions of Dependencies for openaigui.py
 * openai==0.16.0
 * pyttsx3==2.90
 * tk==0.1.0
 * Pillow==9.2.0
+## Known Working Versions of Dependencies for openaipysgui.py
+* openai==0.16.0
+* pyttsx3==2.90
+* PySimpleGUI==4.60.4

 ## Developing a New Component
 * File an issue on GitHub if you need help fitting your OpenAI-GUI into our component system; we would be happy to collaborate

 # License
 Source code of OpenAI-GUI is licensed under the MIT license.